-The 6th generation Honda City in July 2021 came as a replacement of 5th generation model which was dragged for over 12 years in Pakistan.
-The 6th gen City made its debut in April 2014, received a facelift in 2017 and was replaced by the 7th generation model in November 2019.
+The 6th generation Honda City in July 2021 came as a replacement for the 5th generation model which was dragged for over 12 years in Pakistan.
+The 6th gen City made its debut in April 2014, received a facelift in 2017, and was replaced by the 7th-generation model in November 2019.
 So technically, Pakistan embraced the 6th gen City after 7.3 years, and more importantly 1.8 years after it was replaced by the 7th gen model.

 2nd gen Kia Picanto

 The 2nd generation Kia Picanto hatchback was launched in Pakistan almost 2.5 years after it got discontinued from the rest of the world.
 The 2nd gen Picanto debuted at the Geneva Motor Show in March 2011 and was replaced by the 3rd gen model in 2017.
 Not to mention the 3rd gen already received a facelift in 2020 and is nearing the end of its production run.
-Known as Kia Morning back in its home market, the next generation model can be expected to make its global debut somewhere in 2023.
-Meanwhile the one sold in Pakistan is already an 11 years old model.
+Known as Kia Morning back in its home market, the next-generation model can be expected to make its global debut somewhere in 2023.
+Meanwhile, the one sold in Pakistan is already an 11 year old model.

 3rd gen Kia Sorento

 The 3rd gen Kia Sorento is another locally assembled vehicle in Pakistan that was introduced here after being replaced by the newer 4th generation model.
 Reportedly, Kia is working on a mid-life facelift for the current generation model already.